Louis-26/bilipschitz_scalars_EML/README.md

 pip install -e .
 pip install git+https://github.com/mfinzi/olive-oil-ml

-# if want to use GPU, it must be on a linux machine with NVIDIA GPU to utilize jax cuda version,
+if want to use GPU, it must be on a linux machine with NVIDIA GPU to utilize jax cuda version,

+if on windows: need to use WSL to enable cuda support for jax

 pip install --upgrade "jax[cuda12]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 or alternatively,
 pip install --upgrade "jax[cuda12]"